giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-cloud-director/_index.md

 - The virtual machines (VMs) must have access to the VCD API endpoint for the controllers to work.

 - Access to the Internet is required for some of our automation to pull artifacts from the registry or get new certificates from Let's Encrypt.
-It is possible to configure an egress HTTP proxy to control the traffic.
+It's possible to configure an egress HTTP proxy to control the traffic.
 You can check the list of domains that need to be accessible [here]({{< relref "/vintage/platform-overview/security/cluster-security/domain-allowlist/#on-premise-installations" >}}).

 ### Controller permissions